jameshanlon/jameshanlon.github.io/content/led-driver.md

 # Improvements

+- Adjust the CAT4101 sense resistor to deliver closer to 300 mA (1.5-1.6 KOhm).
 - Remove the 10K pull up resistor for programming the PIC since it is unnecessary.
 - Update the defunct silk screen URL to my new jameswhanlon.com domain.